A Thoughtful Guide to Self-Awareness

 "I need to understand why I feel this way before I can move forward"

-Understanding is helpful, but you don't always need to trace every feeling back to its origin.
+Reality: Understanding is helpful, but you don't always need to trace every feeling back to its origin.
 Sometimes it's enough to notice, "I feel this way right now," and respond with care.

 Over-analysis can delay action.